akarsh323/akarsh323/README.md

 - 👋 Hi, I’m @akarsh323
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in Machine learning and Datascince also Quantaum computers
 - 🌱 I’m currently learning Data scince and machine learning nureal networks
 - 💞️ I’m looking to collaborate on andrewNG
-- 📫 How to reach me mail
+- 📫 How to reach me by mails
 - 😄 Pronouns: Void,Null,int,Str
 - ⚡ Fun fact: ...inner beauty only matters when you open your repositry